-Describe and assess the impacts (direct and indirect) to listed threatened species and communities giving consideration to information provided in the SPRAT Database and relevant departmental policies and guidelines, including the Significant Impact Guidelines 1.1.
+Describe and assess the impacts (direct and indirect) to listed threatened species and communities and listed migratory species giving consideration to information provided in the SPRAT Database and relevant departmental policies and guidelines, including the Significant Impact Guidelines 1.1.

 - a.
-Include a clear description and maps of the total extent and quality of the following: - i. total extent of habitat present for each relevant protected matter within the disturbance footprint at the proposed action area - ii. direct and indirect impact areas (including the total extent of habitat for each relevant protected matter to be impacted) - iii. total areas proposed to be retained/avoided (including the total extent of habitat present for each relevant protected matter to be avoided). - b.
+Include a clear description and maps of the total extent and quality of the following: - i. total extent of habitat present for each relevant protected matter within the disturbance footprint at the proposed action site; - ii. direct and indirect impact areas (including the total extent of habitat for each relevant protected matter to be impacted); and - iii. total areas proposed to be retained/avoided (including the total extent of habitat present for each relevant protected matter to be avoided). - b.
 Provide an assessment of the indirect, facilitated, and cumulative impacts that may occur as a result of the proposed action at a site specific and regional scale.
-The assessment should include consideration of: - i. the nature, likelihood, significance, and extent of impacts and whether any relevant impacts are likely to be unknown, unpredictable or irreversible - ii. timing and whether the impact is temporary or permanent - iii. species specific habitat requirements such as hollow bearing trees, nest trees, refuge habitat, foraging and breeding habitat, sheltering or other microhabitat features relevant to the species within and surrounding the development footprint (if applicable) - iv. whether connectivity and movement opportunities in the surrounding area may be retained, removed or functionally lost or compromised - v. adjacent areas of habitat that may or will be subject to intensification of ongoing impacts (for example, through increased human and vehicle presence) - vi. indirect or facilitated impacts that may result from the proposed action.
+The assessment should include consideration of: - i. the nature, likelihood, significance, and extent of impacts and whether any relevant impacts are likely to be unknown, unpredictable or irreversible;

-- c.
-Cumulative impacts, where potential project impacts on MNES are in addition to existing impacts of other activities (including current or future developments by the proponent and other proponents in the region and vicinity).
-The PER should also address cumulative impact of the proposal on ecosystem resilience.
-The cumulative effects of climate change impacts on the environment must also be considered in the assessment of ecosystem resilience.
-Include details of any policy guidelines, relevant studies, surveys, or consultations with species experts/field specialists, which were not included in the referral or additional information provided in support of the referral. - d.
-A habitat connectivity analysis detailing, for each listed matter: - i. the existing conditions within the landscape context of the proposed action area, prior to any works being undertaken - ii. proposed habitat connectivity during defined stages of the proposed action, such as early works, habitat and land clearance and modification, construction, rehabilitation and operation - iii. a figure, with aerial imagery and linework showing habitat connectivity for each matter for the proposed action area and surrounding landscape. - e.
-Wherever possible, this assessment must be substantiated by evidence (i.e. academic literature, case studies). - f.
-Where relevant to the potential impact, a risk assessment should be conducted and documented. - g.
-Consider impacts to listed threatened species and ecological communities and their habitats from (but not limited to): - i.
-Altered hydrology, including volume, timing, duration and frequency of ground and surface water flows (including flood flows) during the construction and operational phase, which may affect the physical structure and vegetation composition of habitat in the vicinity of the proposed action area - ii.
-Water quality impacts from sediment, fertiliser, nutrients, litter, pesticides, disturbed ASS, PFAS and other contaminants of concern in runoff during the construction and operational phase which may impact species habitat in the vicinity of the proposed action.
-See Section 3.2.3 (ii) for indicative list of parameters (as a minimum) to be considered in water quality assessment - iii.
-Edge effects including the potential for the introduction of weed species and pathogens in and within the vicinity of the proposed action area which may impact matters and degrade the habitat condition - iv.
-Habitat loss and fragmentation by clearing or modification by infrastructure development - v.
-Potential increased risk of vehicle strike to fauna species in the pre-construction, construction, and operation phase of the project. - vi.
-Potential to generate dust emissions (and impact on vegetation/TEC's and species habitat at and adjacent to the site) from the removal of vegetation and movement of soil in the pre-construction and construction phase of the project - vii.
-Species disturbance from increased noise and vibration during construction and operation of the proposed action.
-This must include an assessment of short and long term impacts, including background noise levels and take into account seasonal variations.
-The
+- ii. timing and whether the impact is temporary or permanent; - iii. species specific habitat requirements such as hollow bearing trees, nest trees, refuge habitat, foraging and breeding habitat, sheltering or other microhabitat features relevant to the species within and surrounding the development footprint (if applicable); - iv. whether connectivity and movement opportunities in the surrounding area may be retained, removed, or functionally lost or compromised; - v. adjacent areas of habitat that may or will be subject to intensification of ongoing impacts (for example, through increased human and vehicle presence); and - vi. indirect or facilitated impacts that may result from the proposed action. - c.
+A habitat connectivity analysis detailing, for each listed matter: - i. the existing conditions within the landscape context of the proposed action area, prior to any works being undertaken; - ii. proposed habitat connectivity during defined stages of the proposed action, such as early works, habitat and land clearance and modification, construction, operation and rehabilitation; - iii. a figure, with aerial imagery and linework showing habitat connectivity for each matter for the proposed action area and surrounding landscape; - d.
+Where relevant to the potential impact, a risk assessment should be conducted and documented. - e.
+Consider impacts to listed threatened species and ecological communities and listed migratory species and their habitats from (but not limited to): - i.
+Altered hydrology, including volume, timing, duration and frequency of ground and surface water flows (including flood flows) during the construction and operational phase (consider the intensity of slope angles), which may affect the physical structure and vegetation composition of habitat in the vicinity of the proposed action site.
+This includes the effect of turbine construction on underground water systems. - ii.
+Water quality impacts from erosion and sediment run-off associated with vegetation clearing, earthworks, altered surface run-off and steep terrain as well as fertiliser, nutrients, litter, pesticides, and other contaminants of concern in runoff during the construction and operational phase which may impact species and ecological communities habitat in the vicinity of the proposed action.
+This includes changes in pH due to the use of concrete in the construction of turbine foundations and associated infrastructure or other activities. - iii.
+Edge effects, including the potential for the introduction of weed species, pathogens and altered fire regimes in and within the vicinity of the proposed action area which may impact matters and degrade the habitat condition. - iv.
+Potential increased presence of vertebrate predators and herbivores (e.g., cats, dogs, foxes, deer, pigs) and the impacts to listed threatened species and communities.